 Create a culture of security awareness within your company.
 Regular training can help employees understand the importance of security, recognize potential threats, and know how to respond appropriately.

 Remember the case of the tech company Twitter?
 In 2020, a young hacker managed to convince an employee that he was a colleague in the IT department and gain access to sensitive internal tools.
 This led to a significant breach, with high-profile accounts being taken over.
-This incident underscores the importance of a security-aware culture and appropriate training.

 Preparing for the Unexpected